on this page

 How we assess lump sum payments

-We assess lump sum payments as income for 12 months from the date you get them.
+We assess lump sum payments as income from the date you get them.
 This includes:

 - compensation payments